kelvins/passager/README.md

 - Easy to use.
 Manage your passwords locally using a simple command line interface (CLI).
 - You own your data.
 Move your database file to wherever you want.
 - Secure by default.
 Use Advanced Encryption Standard (AES) by default.
-You can set your own encryption key.

 ## :package: Installation